-Denon Prime 4
+Denon Prime 4 Plus

 - Massive 10-inch Screen

-- Standalone Capable
+- Standalone Capability

-- Large Range of Connection Options
+- Extensive Connection Options

 - Metal Jogwheels With Display